So, needless to say, we will be discussing…

 This is a clear example of why candlestick patterns is not a strategy in and itself.

-You still have to look at market structure, targets, and trade management.
+You still have to look at market structure, targets, and trade management, and stuff like that.

 But what I'm trying to highlight to you here is that candlestick pattern can provide as an entry trigger, combined with market structure into when to enter your trade.